 MPA Program: 12 half-credit courses or 10 courses plus a research project PMPA.: 10 courses

 MPA/J.D.: course work and the opportunity to participate in the certificate program at the Queen’s International Study Centre in Public International Law at Queen’s Herstmonceux castle in England or an international study exchange to pursue broader opportunities.
+For more details you can also visit the Law website.

 Candidates accepted by April 15th will be considered first for Queen’s.